-- Magnetic resonance imaging (MRI).
-A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
-It can often determine damage or disease in a surrounding ligament or muscle.
+- MRI.
+This test uses a combination of large magnets, radio waves, and a computer to make detailed images of organs and structures within the body.
+It can often find damage or disease in a surrounding ligament, tendon, bone, or muscle.

 - Arthroscopy.
-A minimally-invasive diagnostic and treatment procedure used for conditions of a joint.
-This procedure uses a small, lighted, optic tube (arthroscope) that is inserted into the joint through a small incision in the joint.
+This is a minimally invasive procedure used for conditions of a joint.
+It uses a small, lighted, optic tube (arthroscope).
+The tube is inserted into the joint through a small incision in the joint.
 Images of the inside of the joint are projected onto a screen.
-They are used to evaluate any degenerative and/or arthritic changes in the joint.
-The procedure also may detect bone diseases and tumors as well as determine the cause of bone pain and inflammation.
+They are used to evaluate any degenerative or arthritic changes in the joint.
+The procedure also may detect bone diseases and tumors, as well as determine the cause of bone pain and inflammation.